sa-mw-dach/quinoa-wind-turbine-manifests/README.md

 3. `0-quay-secret.yaml`: fill credentials for quay from Robot Accounts -> Create Robot Account -> Kubernetes Secret
 4. run `1-install.sh`

+**INFO: Install script is work-in-progress.
+Not all resources, that are used in some steps, are created fast enough.
+If it doesn't work, just run it multiple times.**

 ## Webhooks

 1. Get routes from your stage and dev deployments